 Recreate and diagnose issues with repro steps

-A big challenge facing developers when trying to diagnose an error in understanding how or why it occurred.
+A big challenge facing developers when trying to diagnose an error is understanding how or why it occurred.
 One of the best ways to start diagnosing a crash is to be able to recreate it.
 By recreating the conditions leading up to a crash you can quickly pinpoint the exact reason or event that caused a crash.

-Instabug’s Repro Steps show you all of the interactions a user makes with your app up until a crash is reported, grouped by app view.
+Instabug’s repro steps show you all of the interactions a user makes with your app up until a crash is reported, grouped by app view.
 For each view that a user visits, all of the steps that they commit within those views are captured and displayed as a log, grouped by the view.
 Combined with the sessions profiler, full stack trace, and much more, you can quickly pinpoint exactly why your app crashed and how to resolve it.

 For more details on how to enable and disable repro steps for crash reporting check out our docs.